ts-klassen/qrpc/aws/manual-test.md

 ```bash
 aws ssm get-command-invocation --command-id "$COMMAND_ID" --instance-id "$INSTANCE_ID"
 ```
+CloudWatch Logs are streamed to the log group (default `/qrpc/build`).

 ## 4.5) Poll stdout/stderr while running (optional)
 This is useful to confirm progress during a manual test.
-The output is not streaming, so we re-fetch it every few seconds and tail the last lines.
+We re-fetch it every few seconds and tail the last lines.

 stdout:
 ```bash